safe-scan-ai/cancer-ai/README.md

 As a subnet, we focus on the practical application of our technology.
 Therefore, we continuously reinvest profits from the subnet into the development of applications and software for cancer detection, medical device registration costs, and marketing.
 The problem of underutilizing AI algorithms in practical cancer detection is complex and multifaceted.
 Solving this problem in a form that is accessible, affordable, and user-friendly is our primary goal.
 Here is what we intend to do in terms of practical applications:

-## Skinscan App
+### Skinscan App

-Our first product is the SKINSCAN app www.skin-scan.ai which allows us to diagnose skin changes using a simple photo from a phone and determine whether they are potentially cancerous with over 90% accuracy.
+Our first product is the [SKINSCAN app](www.skin-scan.ai) which allows us to diagnose skin changes using a simple photo from a phone and determine whether they are potentially cancerous with over 90% accuracy.

 Our app increases awareness of skin diseases, informs users about current UV levels, and most importantly, supports the early diagnosis of skin cancer.
 It helps assess whether a particular skin lesion is potentially cancerous.
 It also assists doctors by enabling the easy export of changes in skin lesions over time along with their descriptions.
 Additionally, thanks to feedback from doctors, it will be possible to build a growing dataset and further improve the effectiveness of our skin cancer detection algorithm.

 Until we obtain certification as a Class II medical device from the FDA and CE, the app will be available to participants in clinical trials: patients and doctors involved in the trials.
 Afterward, it will be deployed on the Apple and Google stores.

-## AI Powered Breast Screening Tools
+### AI Powered Breast Screening Tools

 Next, we will focus on breast cancer, the most common type of cancer.
 Studies show that as many as 1 in 8 women may develop breast cancer in their lifetime.
 Screening is key to diagnosing and effectively treating cancer.
 However, the number of specialists available to analyze mammogram results is insufficient.
 In many countries, there is no capacity for timely analysis of mammogram images.
 Research indicates that AI analysis of mammogram images is as accurate as the best radiologists.
 By creating open-source software, we can provide the necessary technology wherever it is needed, significantly enhancing early detection capabilities for breast cancer.